Chewing gum is a silky, elastic substance that is made to be chewed but not engulfed. Chewing gum consists of-

 Chewing gum might be a use for those who are attempting to lose weight.
 Due to its sweetness and low in calories, and thus providing you with a sweet taste without processing your diet.

 It has also been found that chewing gum may cut back your craving that may stop you from overeating.

-Research has also found that chewing gum may cut back stress level and boost alertness which makes you focus on your studies or work for the longer duration.
+Research has also found that chewing gum may cut back stress levels and boost alertness which makes you focus on your studies or work for a longer duration.

 Other health advantages of chewing gum are-